-Howard Morrison specializes in early childhood education on a variety of topics, including interagency data integration and data use, data governance, data sharing agreements, school readiness, public-private partnerships, stakeholder engagement, and state systems.
-Currently, Morrison is the technical assistance (TA) specialist for the Preschool Development Grant Birth through 5 Grant (PDG B-5) Technical Assistance Center.
-Morrison also contributes to the ECDataWorks project as a TA specialist on state engagement and facilitation strategies and by facilitating a national community of practice on using data to respond to emerging needs.
+Howard Morrison specializes in early childhood education on a variety of topics, including interagency data integration and data use, data governance, data sharing agreements, school readiness, transitions, public–private partnerships, stakeholder engagement and state systems.

-Morrison led the development of three training modules on early childhood systems building for community partnerships for a project with the Virginia Early Childhood Foundation.
-The modules focused on building community partnerships and engaging stakeholders, creating a community plan, and implementing the community plan and sustaining partnerships.
-Additionally, Morrison also supported North Dakota’s recent efforts with their early childhood integrated data system (ECIDS) by developing use cases and a stakeholder engagement plan.
+Previously, for a project with the Virginia Early Childhood Foundation, Morrison led the development of three training modules on early childhood systems building.
+The modules focused on developing community partnerships and engaging stakeholders, creating a community plan, implementing the community plan and sustaining partnerships.
+Additionally, Morrison supported North Dakota’s efforts with its early childhood integrated data system (ECIDS) by developing use cases and a stakeholder engagement plan.
 He also provided stakeholder engagement support to states and facilitated a national community of practice on using data to respond to emerging needs for the ECDataWorks project.

 Morrison holds a BA in business administration from St. Andrews University.

 - National Technical Assistance Center for Preschool Development Grants Birth Through Five (PDG B-5 TA)

 - Center for IDEA Early Childhood Data Systems (DaSy Center)

 - Arkansas’s Implementation of Suspension and Expulsion Reduction Policies (ARISE)

 - The Children’s Cabinet – Nevada ECE Workforce Support Framework Report